-This conference series serves as a forum foran international community of researchers, practitioners and vendors on all aspectsof multi-disciplinary scheduling.
-The aim is to bring together schedulingresearchers and practitioners from all the disciplines that engage with scheduling research.
-In order to further promote interaction between researchers and practinoners we have set up a forum that you might like to contribute to.
-The forum currently has 7 posts.
-The latest topic is entitled What scheduling resources should you know about?.
-Or why not take a look at a random post.
+This conference series serves as a forum for an international community of researchers, practitioners and vendors on all aspects of multi-disciplinary scheduling.
+The aim is to bring together scheduling researchers and practitioners from all the disciplines that engage with scheduling research.
+In order to further promote interaction between researchers and practiioners we have set up a forum that you might like to contribute to.
+The forum currently has 97 posts.
+The latest post is entitled Could asteroids bombard the Earth to cause a mass extinction in 10 million years?.
+Or why not take a look at this random post.

 Each conference publishes two types of papers (full papers and abstracts).
 Both types of submissions are fully refereed by our international program committee but the abstracts tend to receive a lighter review as they are typically shorter, reporting work in progress, maybe do not have results to include at the time of writing.